-We start with a detailed hearing evaluation by our audiologist, Bill Boggess.
+We start with a detailed hearing evaluation by our Audiologist, William J. Boggess.
 This is performed in our state of the art sound proof booth, using an audiometer and special headphones, to identify the type and degree of hearing loss.

 If a hearing loss is identified you will be evaluated by Dr. Slaughter to identify if any medical or surgical therapy could correct the hearing loss.

 Sinus & Snoring Specialists is a full-service ENT medical practice that can serve all of you ear, hearing, and hearing aid needs in one convenient location.